emersonmellado/devops/logic.md

 When interpreting an atomic propositions it can be True or False, and this is determined by contrasting the enunciated with the reality.

 - "It's morning."
-- "The windows is open."
+- "The window is open."

 The molecular propositions (the formula) can be **True** or **False** too, but are determined from the truth or falsity of their atomic propositions first, and then evaluating the connectives.